President Obama addresses the U.N. General Assembly

 The disabilities treaty was an opportunity for the United States to show some global moral leadership, but it was killed.
 U.S. military leaders strongly support the Law of the Sea treaty, but Republicans refuse to allow it to be ratified, too.
 The Committee on the Elimination of Discrimination against Women (CEDAW) deserves a fair hearing, but the GOP won't give it one.
 The United Nations Convention on the Rights of the Child is now the longest of long shots (the United States joins Somalia and South Sudan as the only countries on the planet who refuse to ratify it).

 The point, in other words, is that extremist elements that dominate Republican politics in the 21st century have severely undermined the nation's ability to lead in a global arena.
 The right has also raised fears about "sovereignty" when it comes to treaties, but up until very recently, ratifying measures was still seen as entirely feasible.
-Today, even if the White House endorses a treaty, international diplomats realize that it's no longer up to the president, and Senate ratification of everything is unlikely, if not impossible.
+Today, even if the White House endorses a treaty, international diplomats realize that it's no longer up to the president, and Senate ratification of anything is extremely unlikely.

 There are plenty of treaties that deserve to be crafted and considered -- most notably one addressing the climate crisis -- but until the fever in Republican politics subsides, we appear to have entered a post-treaty phase of American leadership.